90rdon/lechat-client-brunch/README.md

 ## deploying on Heroku

   * if you have installed the Heroku toolbelt, the app can be launched with `foreman`.
 Run `foreman start` to run the app on port 5000.

+  * follow [these instructions](https://devcenter.heroku.com/articles/nodejs) to get the app up and running on Heroku.